-Some people get a funny expression on their face when I explain what I do. 🤨 I may see an expression of wonder and they say, “Oh yeah that would be awesome!!!... “ Others, “Ewww, you do WHAT with your feet?!?”
+People get a funny expression on their faces when I explain what I do. 🤨 I may see an expression of wonder, and they say, “Oh yeah, that would be awesome!!!... “ Others, “Ewww, you do WHAT with your feet?!?”

 But even with massage being more mainstream, touch is just a weird thing for some people.
 PERIOD.

 And when some people find out I massage with my feet, it kicks the weird meter up a couple of notches!
 Ashiatsu barefoot massage... while it's unique, different, and a little out there as far as what the public thinks about massage, it's not a new thing.
-Many cultures in India, China, Japan and others have a history of various types of barefoot massage that is used to TREAT a variety of issues.
-Read our blog explaining more about Barefoot Massage.
+Many cultures in India, China, Japan, and others have a history of various types of barefoot massage used to TREAT various issues.
+Please read our blog explaining more about Barefoot Massage.
 Written records of just massage in general as a healing form of treatment can be traced back thousands of years ago in Egypt and China.
 Here's a great article with more history.

 Whether it's with the hands or the feet, touch is a powerful thing.
 And just because we use our feet to massage doesn't mean we can't treat pain with them.

 Some would prefer to take over the counter or prescribed medications and ignore ALL the side effects because their insurance pays for it.
 Have you listened to the disclosure in those drug commercials??
-For every benefit there's FIVE negative side effects.
+For every benefit, there are FIVE negative side effects.

-I believe this is because we are bombarded with ads for drugs and surgery as THE answer.
+We are bombarded with ads for drugs and surgery as THE answer.
 Big Pharma.
-Drugs CAN be life saving!
-But they shouldn't always be the first option for pain relief.
-There's a major opioid crisis going on in the US.
+Drugs CAN be life-saving, but they shouldn't be the first option for pain relief.
+Did you know that more than 130 people in the United States die after overdosing on opioids in one day?
 A 2016 National Study on Drug Use and Health found that roughly 1 in 10 people struggle with some level of substance use, including addiction to prescription drugs.
-Did you know that in one day, more than 130 people in the United States die after overdosing on opioids?

 The general public and most medical doctors rarely think of massage as an alternative for pain relief.

-The mid and upper back have about eight muscle groups that may refer pain, not including the ligamentous, fascial components, and spinal discs that can contribute to pain in the back, neck, arms and legs.
-You may go to Physical Therapy(PT) and get some strengthening exercises, stretching recommendations and if you’re lucky some hands-on work.
+The mid and upper back have about eight muscle groups that may refer to pain, not including the ligamentous, fascial components, and spinal discs that can contribute to pain in the back, neck, arms, and legs.
+You may go to Physical Therapy(PT) and get some strengthening exercises, stretching recommendations, and, if you’re lucky, some hands-on work.
 That’s a big IF.
 It's usually the exception, not the rule.

 That doesn't mean something's not going on.
 And that's where I see a lot of people falling through the cracks.
-It's unfortunate that PT is failing to address soft tissue issues with touch therapy.
+Unfortunately, PT is failing to address soft tissue issues with touch therapy.
 But with insurance reimbursement driving the treatment, I guess there's only so much time that they can spend with each client.
 Or maybe it wasn't included in their training.

-But soft tissue issues is our main focus here at Bull City Soles!
+But soft tissue issues are our main focus here at Bull City Soles!

 I initially learned much of my pain relief training working for a PT as an aide.
 He hired and trained other Massage Therapists to work with his patients.
-We did 30-minute sessions of trigger point, ultrasound and stretches with clients 2-3x a week for 6-8 weeks and had a very high success rate.
+We did 30-minute trigger point, ultrasound, and stretches with clients 2-3x a week for 6-8 weeks and had a very high success rate.
 Clients that failed to respond to our initial treatment were then referred for trigger point injections.
 Surgery was the LAST resort.
 Very few clients had to go that route.
-I believe that's because we addressed the soft tissue.
-With touch.
+I believe that's because we addressed the soft tissue with touch.

-Once a month here at Bull City Soles we come together as a team to train and hone our skills to treat chronic pain.
+Once a month here at Bull City Soles, we come together as a team to train and hone our skills to treat chronic pain.
 We have helped many clients after just ONE session.
 Some require 2-3 or more if they let the pain go on longer and it's in a chronic state of inflammation.
-Before coming to us, they had gone to the doctor, were prescribed muscle relaxers, and/or anti-inflammatories and STILL had pain.
-It can be very discouraging.
-That's usually because it was soft tissue related and it was not addressed properly!
-In some cases we were the last option before surgery.
+Before coming to us, they had gone to the doctor, were prescribed muscle relaxers and/or anti-inflammatories, and STILL had pain.
+It cannot be very encouraging.
+That's usually because it was soft tissue related, and it was not addressed properly!
+In some cases, we were the last option before surgery.

 Not all pain has to lead to surgery.
 There are alternatives.
 There is HOPE.